Trump administration gives notice to Congress on three planned arms sales to Taiwan - Local News 8

 Reuters was the first to report on the informal notifications.

+A Chinese Embassy spokesperson told CNN Monday that “China consistently and firmly opposes US arms sales to Taiwan and has firm resolve in upholding its sovereignty and security” and urged the US to “fully recognize the highly harmful nature of the arms sales to Taiwan and stop arms sales to and military ties with Taiwan, lest it should gravely harm China-US relations and cross-Strait peace and stability.”

-The Chinese Embassy and the Taipei Economic and Cultural Representative Office in the United States did not immediately reply to requests for comment.
+The Taipei Economic and Cultural Representative Office in the United States did not immediately reply to a request for comment.

 A State Department spokesperson said that “as a matter of policy, we do not comment on or confirm proposed defense sales until they have been formally notified to Congress.”